riveramj/myPetDefense/README.md

 ###[MyPetDefense.com](mypetdefense.com)

 ### Business Overview
-At the core My Pet Defense (MPD), is selling Flea & Tick (F&T) medicine one dose/month at a time and billing as such.
+At the core My Pet Defense (MPD), is a service that provides Flea & Tick (F&T) medicine one dose/month at a time and billing as such.
 This is a large change for the industry, as most purchases are for 3, 6, or 12 months at a time.

 Given this, MPD is an attempt to solve multiple problems, for both consumers and retailers.